 630 W. 26th St.

-Thai-rolled ice cream takes the easy act of scooping and turns it into a chunk of overall performance theater, as rolls are made to reserve instantaneous.
-Enjoy the show at Legend Tasty House, where an ice cream base (think of it as a batter) is poured onto a frozen pan, spread flat, and scraped up into rolls because it freezes.
+Thai-rolled ice cream takes the easy scooping and turns it into a chunk of overall performance theater, as rolls are made to reserve instantaneous.
+Enjoy the show at Legend Tasty House, where an ice cream base (a batter) is poured onto a frozen pan, spread flat, and scraped into rolls because it freezes.
 Once the rolls are packed into cups and loaded with toppings, it’s smooth to see why they’ve come to be an Instagram sensation.
 Choose one among Tasty House’s fine sellers, like Double Oreo with Nutella or S’mores Galore.

 2242 S. Wentworth Ave